Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

 - Inside Magisk:
   - Hide Magisk: a feature that creates a "proxy app" with an arbitrary name to hide Magisk
   - Configure denylist (don't press "Enforce denylist") and add: Google Play Services, Google Play Store, Google Services Framework and any app you want to hide root from.
   - Install these modules: ReZygisk.
 Reboot.
-Play Integrity Fork, Tricky Store, YuriKey, NoHello.
+Play Integrity Fork Inject, Tricky Store, YuriKey, NoHello.
 Reboot.
-  - Run actions for these modules: Play Integrity Fork, YuriKey
+  - Run actions for these modules:
+    - Play Integrity Fork Inject.
+Be sure that these options are turned on: `Spoof Build`, `Spoof Build (Play Store)`, `Spoof Signature`, `Spoof Sdk (Play Store)`.
+    - YuriKey
 - Reboot and check your integrity using: Play Integrity API Checker and Key Attestation
-- If you pass the checks, consider locking the version of problematic apps, for example Google Play Store, using Update Locker or zygisk-detach.
+- If something didn't work (or stopped working after some time), consider trying again adding these steps and try again:
+  - Delete Play Store data
+  - If you got Basic Integrity and Device Integrity, but not Strong Integrity it might be because the YuriKey module is not always up to date with the latest working keybox, in this case you might want to ask on [Yuri's Telegram group](t.me/yurichattt) for the latest keybox, sometimes there's no keybox and you need to wait.
+In this case you need to run the action for Tricky Store and a GUI will open up (otherwise go on the app KsuWebUI and select Tricky Store, it should have been installed automatically when you installed Tricky Store), press on the hamburger menu, you should see a `Set Custom Keybox` option, and just upload your keybox.

 > Note: The process to pass strong integrity is always evolving, so you might need to repeat the same steps multiple times or change something along the way.
 I will try to keep the post updated.
 Check also [these tips](#theres-more).